stevenson/laravel-app-exercise/README.md

 2. Web
     - product consumption page is the main application
         - `http://localhost:8000/ledger/create`
-    - ledger listing and specific item
+    - other test routes for checking other laravel options -> ledger listing and specific item